 - The stoma should be pink or red, moist and shiny

-- Minor bleeding may occur but should stop when you apply light pressure to the area
+- Minor bleeding may occur, but it should stop when you apply light pressure to the area

 - The mucocutaneous junction (the border between the stoma and the abdominal skin) should be intact, with even, intermittent sutures in situ